Minimal functions on the random graph: Unary functions

 Now, $\U:=(V;E,a,b)$ is an $\aleph_0$-universal 2-constant graph.
 Therefore, by Lemma~\ref{lem:n-constant-interpolation}, $e$ is canonical on arbitrarily large substructures of $\U$.
-Since $e$ preserves $N$, it is easy to see that if $e$ is canonical on a $2$-constant graph which is large enough, then $e$ must be injective.
-(For example, if $e$ is canonical on a graph which contains the three-element graph with two edges, then $e$ cannot collapse any edges of that graph.)
+Since $e$ preserves $N$, it is easy to see that if $e$ is canonical on a $2$-constant graph which is sufficiently large, then $e$ must be injective; for example, if $e$ is canonical on a graph which contains the three-element graph with two edges, then $e$ cannot collapse any edges of that graph.
 Hence, $e$ is canonical and injective on arbitrarily large $2$-constant subgraphs of $\U$.
-Since $e$ preserves $N$, we have that for arbitrarily large substructures of $\U$, it behaves like the identity or like $e_N$ on and between the parts of these structures; in particular, it does not add any edges.
-Hence, for any finite $2$-constant graph, we can delete the edge between the two constants without adding any other edges.
+Since $e$ preserves $N$, we have that for arbitrarily large substructures of $\U$, it behaves like the identity or like $e_N$ on and between the parts of these structures; in particular, it does not turn any non-edges into edges on and between the parts of these structures.
+Hence, for any finite $2$-constant subgraph of $\U$, by applying an automorphism of $G$ and then $e$, we can delete the edge between the two constants without turning any non-edge of that $2$-constant graph into an edge.
 But that means that starting from any finite graph, we can delete all edges by repeating this process, choosing any edge we want to get rid of in each step.
 This proves the lemma. \end{proof}